SalesforceCommerceCloud/pwa-kit/packages/template-retail-react-app/app/page-designer/README.md

 +    },
 ```

-Using the local development server, you can now see Page Designer pages rendered in React.js at `http://localhost:3000/page-viewer/:pageid` by providing their `pageid`.
+Using the local development server, you can now see Page Designer pages rendered in React.js at `http://localhost:3000/page-viewer/:pageid` by providing their `pageid` defined in Business Manager.